 This excellent document includes sample construction details, plus commentary and thermal modeling images, for all key building elements and covering three main construction methods, to jump-start design of ultra-low energy building envelopes.
 Volumes 4&5, Design Guidance are available as free downloads to AECB members only.
 Members, please log in.
 Non-members, you can join the AECB online here for instant access.

 A great no nonsense, warts and all introduction to heat pumps by an expert with over 30 years of practical and theoretical experience.
 Easy to read with clear illustrations and accessible for laypeople and professionals alike.
 John is a friend and colleague of 30 years so I might be biased so check out the reviews on Amazon!

-Thus is a really good introduction to Passivhaus with the sort of insights you only get from practitioners rather than journalists or academics.
+This is a really good introduction to Passivhaus with the sort of insights you only get from practitioners rather than journalists or academics.
 As well as being a great introduction it also includes more technical details and building physics than many Architects would be familiar with.
-As with John Cantor, Janet and Adam are friends and colleagues so check out Amazon for more independent reviews but buy it here.
+As with John Cantor, Janet and Adam are friends and colleagues so check out Amazon for more independent reviews.

 PHPP Illustrated: A designer’s companion the the Passivhaus Planning Package, Sarah Lewis.